stml/welcomejs/README.md

 ## Feedback

-Please feel free to add comments
+Please feel free to send comments, requests, and issue reports.
+In particular, suggestions for better and more helpful links are welcome.

 ## Background